aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/EverlastingKing.md

 |9|7/24|<ul><li>`data[1]` isn't 3 (meaning move 7 wasn't used on the last actor turn)</li><li>A [KeyL](KeyR%20and%20KeyL.md) is present in `enemydata`</li><li>A [KeyR](KeyR%20and%20KeyL.md) is present in `enemydata`</li></ul>|

 #### Move 7 override case
-Move 7 has is handled in a special way on top of the table above.
+Move 7 is handled in a special way on top of the table above.
 It is possible that the initial move selection is overriden to select move 7 if all of the following conditions are fufilled:

 - `data[3]` is 0 or lower (the countdown to force the usage of move 7 expired)
 - There's less than 4 `enemydata`